The voices of Southern Africa’s youth in the era of COVID-19

-The conversation centred on the youth and their response to COVID-19.
+The conversation centered on the youth and their response to COVID-19.
 Amplifying the voice of young people during this pandemic is important as they represent close to 40% of the population in Southern Africa.
-While one in two young people is likely to be unemployed in the region,it is recorded by SADC and COMESA that over 70% of the labour force participates in the informal economy, of which young people, especially women make up the majority.
+While one in two young people is likely to be unemployed in the region, it is recorded by SADC and COMESA that over 70% of the labor force participates in the informal economy, of which young people, especially women make up the majority.
 Also, the Goalkeepers Report (2018), published by the Bill and Melinda Gates Foundation forecasts that by 2050 the largest number of young people, globally, will live in Africa, surpassing youth populations of South Asia, Southeast Asia, East Asia and Oceania.

 Society Talks is a weekly public dialogue hosted by the Southern Africa Trust through a live stream on YouTube.
 The dialogue brings together stakeholders within the development and business community, civil society and the public to inform, engage and share experiences with the broader society.

 Connect and participate every Wednesday at 16h00 Central Africa time (GMT +2).